NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Design Your Power and Ground Planes

-In our design, we have two power supply signals ( `VBAT` and `2V5` ), so we will use two power planes in layer 15.
+In our design, we have two power supply signals ( `VBAT` and `3V` ), so we will use two power planes in layer 15.
 How exactly they should be configured will depend on your design, but one reasonable way to start is to draw a polygon around the perimeter of the board (shaped like a “C” if your board is round).
 It should be no narrower than 4-5 mm at any point.
-It should pass under all four of your motor drivers and it should also extend to area where your battery connector and voltage regulator are located.
+It should pass under all four of your motor drivers and it should also extend to any area where your battery connector and voltage regulator are located.
 This will let all these components connect directly to the pours, avoiding long, thin, high-current wires.

-The `2V5` pour should cover the rest of the board (except around the antenna.
+The `3V` pour should cover the rest of the board (except around the antenna.
 See below).
-Set the net for that pour to `2V5`.
+Set the net for that pour to `3V`.

 There should should be a corresponding ground pour above these two pours (on layer 2).
-The `GND` pour should be same shape as the `2V5` pour, and the `BAT_GND` pour should be the same shape as the `VBAT` pour.
+The `GND` pour should be same shape as the `3V` pour, and the `BAT_GND` pour should be the same shape as the `VBAT` pour.

 Note that none of these pours should not form a complete ring or "donut".